dehydratedpotato/socpowerbud/.github/ISSUE_TEMPLATE/bug_report.md

  - CPU: [e.g. Apple M1]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here, such as screenshots or error logs.